 The orange in its throat lit up, and fire blew from its mouth and burned the Sheriff where he stood.
 Morris was smart enough not to fire a shot, quick enough to rush back behind the counter with his boy.
 The fire reduced the old corrupt Sheriff to ash.
 The sack burned as well and all the gold coins that filled it, fell into the ash pile.
 Amongst the coins was an egg.
 A golden egg.

 Morris crouched down, gawking, as his boy grabbed onto his torso.
 There was no point in running from the giant fire-throwing beast.
 They wouldn’t make it half-a-mile.
 Hell, they wouldn’t make it to their shack.
 And if they did, bye-bye, shack.
 The monster leaned its head into the roofless saloon and Morris, grabbing his boy, stumbled backwards against the door that led to the back.
 It looked at the father and son.
 The breath of the beast was so strong that it felt like a windy day inside the bar.
-It sniffed them, then stared at the single coin on the counter that Morris hadn’t touched.
+It sniffed them, then stared at the single coin on the counter that Morris and his boy hadn’t touched.

 Morris didn’t know what this beast was.
 Didn’t even want to guess.
 But somehow, he knew that the monster was going to let them live.
-And let him keep the coin.
+And let them keep the coin.
 The monster did as much, nodding its head at the coin before retreating from the counter.